bernatvinyals/AdventureC/README.md

 # TODO:
 1. Finish story
-2. Add double name parser
-3. Add an Inventory command or shortcut
+2. Add an Inventory command or shortcut
 4. You can talk with the secretary and she will ask you to put soda on her mug, buying soda will remove the 5$ bill but once given to the secretary she’ll convince your boss to not bring his coffee and the game will be over;